cleatherbury/Google_Data_Analytics/1-Foundations/Course-1/Exam.md

 * Data life cycle
 * Data ecosystem

+> ```Data analysis is the collection, transformation an organization of data in order to draw conclusions, make predictions, and drive informed decision-making.```

 ### Question 2
 Fill in the blank: Hardware, software, and the cloud all interact with each other to store and organize data in a _____.